ftntcorecse/fos-api-prom-exporter/README.md

 ## Managing the API Monitor List

-The file **fos_api_prom_exporter/endpoints/__init__.py** includes a basic dictionary for importing monitor classes and including them for processing.
+The file **fos_api_prom_exporter/endpoints/__init__.py** includes a basic dictionary for importing endpoint/monitor classes and including them for processing.

 If any module/class is commented out from this list it will not be processed: